Brown Babies: Post-World War I

+During World War II and Post-World War II

+During World War II, Germany sought to differentiate the Mischlingskinder from the accepted, traditional German race through segregation, forced sterilization, and routine physical examination in order to maintain a pure German ancestral line.

 Postwar West German law on illegitimate children was complicated, and made even more so when the father was American.
 Ultimately, they were wards of the state, but the actual responsibility of the family in which they lived if it had a male present.
 The mother had no rights in the matter and could not be the legal guardian.
 That designation and financial responsibility fell to the father or to whomever the mother was married, unless he could prove that the child was not his, which was easily accomplished in the case of biracial children.
 American soldiers and personnel were excluded from responsibility under the law until 1950, when the U.S. agreed that Germany could have jurisdiction over American soldiers.

 Orphanages and foster parents were paid small stipends to care for abandoned children.
 After losing their American partners when soldiers were reassigned out of Germany, many single German mothers often had difficulty finding support for their children in the postwar nation.
 There was discrimination against blacks, as they were identified with the resented occupying forces.
 Still, a 1951 article in Jet noted that most mothers did not give up their "brown babies."
+White German families who accepted their mischlingskinder were not received well by doctors and anthropologists, their love for their child was seen as awkward, "monkey love."
 Some Germans fostered or adopted such children; one German woman established a home for thirty "brown babies."

 In the decade after the end of the war, numerous illegitimate mixed-race children were put up for adoption.
 Some were placed with African-American military families in Germany and the United States.
 By 1968, Americans had adopted about 7,000 "brown babies."
 Many of the "brown babies" did not learn of their ethnic German ancestry until they reached adulthood.
 African American newspapers, which had been vocal about equality in the military during the course of the war, took up the cause of the German and English Brown Babies.
-The Pittsburgh Courier, in particular, was aggressive in reporting on “Brown Babies turned into sideshow attractions,” in the countries in which they had been born, and eventually warned of a possible genocide if they were not protected in Germany.
+The Pittsburgh Courier, in particular, was aggressive in reporting on "Brown Babies turned into sideshow attractions," in the countries in which they had been born, and eventually warned of a possible genocide if they were not protected in Germany.